kholmgre/VRIOT/playground/tictactoe/readme.md

 Don't forget to also copy your key.pem and cert.pem and place then in /home/username/.

 ### Start servers
-To start the content-server run
+To start the content-server run:

 ```
 nohup forever start Content-Server.js
 ```

-To start the game-server issue run
+To start the game-server issue run:

 ```
 nohup forever start server.js